feblehober123/GETWatchBot2/README.md

 Contributing
 ------------

 If there is something you would like to contribute to the bot, please do, it can use all the help it can get.
 Even if you have just determined that the bot is not running, or that it did not tweet about a GET, please contact me through [email](mailto:kabochan222@gmail.com).
+If you have decided to run the bot because I cannot, please email me first, but if I do not respond in a while you are free to assume that I am MIA.

 Credits
 -------